devuri/plugin-release-deploy-action/README.md

 ## Assumptions

 This action makes several assumptions about your plugin's structure and setup:
-- **Composer Setup**: Your plugin uses Composer for PHP dependency management.
+- **Composer Setup**: Your plugin uses Composer for PHP dependency management and has a `composer build` command available.
-- **NPM Setup**: Your plugin uses NPM for Node.js dependency management and build scripts.
+- **NPM Setup** (Optional): If you provide a `node-version`, your plugin uses NPM for Node.js dependency management and build scripts.
 - **Build Directory**: The build directory (`build-dir`) contains the final plugin files ready to be deployed to WordPress.org.
 - **Zip File**: The zip file (`zip-file`) is the name of the zip file that will be uploaded to the GitHub release.
 - **SVN Access**: You have valid SVN credentials for WordPress.org stored in your repository secrets.